synycboom/tinyman-mobile-sdk/README.md

 - go-mobile has type restriction, so other unsupported types (from exported functions/parameters/returned values) are not able to be bundled to the libs.
 - we have to create wrappers for the [algorand-go-sdk](https://github.com/algorand/go-algorand-sdk) such as the client, and other structs/functions and use them with this SDK, but it is not fully ported yet. because it requires a lot of effort to do.
 - features that require algorand-go-sdk structs/functions like signing with kmd client [kmd-client](https://github.com/algorand/go-algorand-sdk#kmd-client) is not available right now.
-- Some types that being used in [tinyman-go-sdk](https://github.com/synycboom/tinyman-go-sdk) like uint64, float64, or a slice of something that are not []byte are not supported.
+- Some types used in [tinyman-go-sdk](https://github.com/synycboom/tinyman-go-sdk) like uint64, float64, or a slice of structs that are not []byte are not supported.
 We will use a string for uint64/float64 and an iterator for a slice and convert them inside the SDK.

 ## Basic Usage
 Normally, the steps for calling the SDK are separated into 3 parts.